ruivop/reddit/ESOF-docs/TESTS.md

 Both of this techniques can be used to improve reddit testability.

 ##Controllability
-Most of reddit's components can be controlled fairly easy.
+Most of reddit's components can be controlled fairly easily.
 That is what happens for most of the tests as a mock Component is created and it's state is changed on the run through direct accessors methods.

 ##Observability
 Throughout our tests we found it dificult to run most of the tests, as it will be explained further in the section [Coverage of tests](#coverage-of-tests).
 As so, we found that reddit's degree of observability is inconclusive.

 ##Isolateability
+Altought it depends on the CUT we are analysing, as it can be seen in the tests, there is a limited number of tests that can be executed if you isolate the component.
+Because reddit is built to accommodate a large number of instances of each model (users, subreddits, posts, and others) most of the tests require it to be populated with a significant ammount of data.
+Despite this, most models allow for a mock component to be instantiated fairly easily which makes isolation of each CUT easier.
+This is the technique that is used throughout the diferent tests.

 ##Separation of concerns